 No further filtering of the metagenomic data was performed in order to carry out the integrative analysis of the metabolomic and metagenomic data, however, the metabolomic data needed slight adjustments in order to be suitable.

-Like with the metagenomic datafile, samples were excluded based on the aforementioned PCA (Appendix 2) with only those corresponding to an Axis1 value > -2.8 being included.
+Like with the metagenomic datafile, samples were excluded based on the PCA (Appendix 2) with only those corresponding to an Axis1 value > -2.8 being included, as explained before.
 Furthermore, the metabolites were filtered to only include those that had an abundance of 0 in no more than 3 samples.
-The final abundances in the metabolomic datafile were then log(x+1) transformed to weaken the heavy tails and so allow for a more sound statistical analysis.
+The final abundances in the metabolomic datafile were then log(x+1) transformed to weaken the heavy tails and so allow for a sounder statistical analysis.

 Sparse Canonical Correlation Analysis of the metabolomic and metagenomic data

 The filtered phyloseq object and matching metabolomic datafile were used to perform a sparse Canonical Correlation Analysis (sparse CCA) which allowed for recognition of the corresponding features linking the 2 datasets.
-The PMA package (Daniela Witten and Rob Tibshirani (2020).
+The PMA (penalyzed multivariate analysis) package (Daniela Witten and Rob Tibshirani (2020).
 PMA: Penalized Multivariate Analysis.
 R package version 1.2.1. https://CRAN.R-project.org/package=PMA) in R was used to execute this analysis and a penalty of 0.15 was applied to both the metagenome and metabolome matrices.

 The R scripts used to run the metagenomic analyses, the DAs and the integrative analysis of the metabolomic and metagenomic data can all be downloaded from … (github link).